Mokens/MIPs/MIPS/mip-3-New-Era-Proposals.md

 ## What is an Era?

 An era is a name/label/branding for newly minted mokens for a period of time.
-The Moken community decides to start a new era or not each month.
-For example the Moken community could decide to have a Roman era for a month.
+For example there could be a Roman era for a month.
 During that time all mokens that are minted are mokens of the roman era.
 There could be a Silver era or Gold era or Olympics era or any label or branding.
 The era is stored with each moken in the Mokens contract and can be queried.

 Eras also determine the price to mint new mokens and the mint increase amount.

-The era name, when it starts, the starting mint price, and it's increasing mint price are all determined by the moken community.
+Currently the era name, when it starts, the starting mint price, and it's increasing mint price are determined by a New Era Proposal.

 ## Creating New Era Proposals